milostodoric/test-jwd/README.md

 # test-28
-Practice for JWD course - Spring Boot with AngularJS
+Practice for JWD course - Web App using Spring Boot with AngularJS